-The College's planning process begins with all programs completing program review documents annually.
+The College's planning process begins with all programs completing Program Review documents annually.
 Program Review instructions are distributed along with the Mission, Vision, Values, and Goals, Education Master Plan and Strategic Action Plan.
 The reviews set program goals and identify needed resources.
-The information collected in Program Reviews [III.D2.07] is then forwarded to appropriate planning committees, which use it along with other data and input to make institutional plans with measurable goals and objectives.
-PBC is the main planning body for the District and its membership provides input from all college constituent groups and is an advisory committee to the Superintendent/President [III.D.2.01, III.D.2.02].
+The information collected in Program Reviews (IIID2\01) is then forwarded to appropriate planning committees, which use it along with other data and input to make institutional plans with measurable goals and objectives.
+PBC is the main planning body for the District, and its membership provides input from all college constituent groups and is an advisory committee to the Superintendent/President (IIID2\02).
 PBC makes recommendations on all major budget assumptions, such as apportionment based on FTES projections, revenue assumptions, supplies and services budgets, and staffing for the coming year.

-PBC bases its recommendations on factors related to support of the Strategic Action plan, effect on the 50% law, compliance with the faculty obligation number, program review, alignment with the college mission and evidence of the need.
+PBC bases its recommendations on factors related to support of the Strategic Action plan, effect on the 50% law, compliance with the faculty obligation number, program review, alignment with the college mission and evidence of need.
 PBC then recommends funding priorities to the Superintendent/President.
-Based primarily on the input from PBC, the Superintendent/President makes recommendations to the Board of Trustees [III.D.2.03].
+Based primarily on the input from PBC, the Superintendent/President makes recommendations to the Board of Trustees (IIID2\03).

-At the Fall and Spring in-service, the Vice President of Administrative Services provides the entire campus community with an overall summary of the budget and current state-wide fiscal trends and/or legislation that may impact the District [III.D.2.04].
+At the fall and spring in-service, the Vice President of Administrative Services provides the entire campus community with an overall summary of the budget and current state-wide fiscal trends and/or legislation that may impact the District (IIID2\04).

-The College meets the Standard.
-The College has been using the current integrated planning process since 2006/2007.
+The District meets the Standard.
+The College has been using the current integrated planning process since 2006/07.
 It has been refined and revised in the ensuing years as appropriate.
 The successful integration of planning and budget has been accomplished by having one committee responsible of both functions, Planning and Budgeting Committee (PBC).
 The other shared governance and planning committees report findings and make recommendations to PBC, where allocation recommendations are made to support planning efforts.

-The planning process is regularly communicated through various committees and the campus-wide employee email system.
+The planning process is regularly communicated through various committees and the campuswide employee email system.
 Financial reports are presented monthly at each meeting of the Board of Trustees, and updated information is disseminated to the campus though reports by the Superintendent/President and at all in-services.